 Two simple things you’ll need to consider for the coverage:

 Historically, detailed test cases and scripts also helped define what the tester was doing so any issues could be described in the context of that series of events.
-Modern UAT, however, uses capturing technology showing precisely what the user was doing and documenting their concerns and feedback.
+Modern UAT, however, uses capturing technology to show precisely what the user was doing and document their concerns and feedback.

 There are two aspects of data that need to be initially considered: